ghc-proposals/ghc-proposals/proposals/0000-fine-grained-unused-warnings.rst

   Foo.hs:15:1: warning: [-Wunused-top-binds]
       Defined but not used: ‘far’

+  Foo.hs:19:1: warning: [-Wunused-top-binds]
+      Defined but not used: `bar1'

+  Foo.hs:19:12: warning: [-Wunused-matches]
+      Defined but not used: `v1'

+  Foo.hs:20:1: warning: [-Wunused-top-binds]
+      Defined but not used: `bar2'

+  Foo.hs:21:9: warning: [-Wunused-local-binds]
+      Defined but not used: `c'

 With this proposal, these warnings would be produced instead, assuming ``-Windirectly-unused-binds`` is enabled: